Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Such comments may well have been written for the Sydney Mint proofs of 1853 to 1870.

 The Sydney Mint design was the first to appear on Australia’s sovereigns.
 Proofs of the Sydney Mint coins were struck at the Royal Mint London dated 1853, 1855, 1856, 1857, 1866 and 1870.
-The coins are compelling.
+Aesthetically, the coins are compelling.
 Respected for the history they represent.
 And they are exclusive, sought after by collectors the world over.

 Fundamentals of Sydney Mint proof coining in the Young Head era, 1872 - 1887